meremachines/meremachines.github.io/pages/communal-effort.md

 social networks, public spaces, works of art, and methods of communication that support such interaction._

 We **all** work together to make camp happen.
-Here's what's required of everyone at camp:
+Here's what's required of everyone who camps with us:

 ## Before the event
 * Paying camp dues
 * Attending planning meetings
-* Attending build trainings; knowing how to build all common structures
+* Attending build trainings until you know how to build all common structures

 ## Build and strike
 * [Shower](./shower)